+No new parcels are proposed as part of this project.
+Vacation rentals are a permitted use per Policy 32 and the proposed use will not create erosion or sedimentation problems.
 No new land use or change in density is proposed as a part of this project.